pallets-eco/flask-sqlalchemy/docs/quickstart.rst

 .. currentmodule:: flask.ext.sqlalchemy

 Flask-SQLAlchemy is fun to use, incredibly easy for basic applications, and readily extends for larger applications.
-For the complete guide, checkout out the API documentation on the :class:`SQLAlchemy` class.
+For the complete guide, checkout the API documentation on the :class:`SQLAlchemy` class.

 A Minimal Application